studentkittens/lncs-pandoc/paper.md

 ## Encryption

+By default the data saved in a repository is not encrypted, everyone who has access to the repository whether it is a `git` repository or a `special remote` sees the saved content.
 As data may be saved on untrusted cloud storage services by using `special remotes`, `git-annex` support three different encryption concepts of encryption to ensure privacy.

 **Shared encryption** is the most simple way to implement encryption when using `git-annex`.
 Using this encryption concept a *symmetric key* is generated and saved inside